The Graduate Management Admissions Test (GMAT) is increasingly used for entry onto MSc programmes.

 I’d like to take the GMAT soon, what next?

-You are expected to have a valid GMAT or GRE score as part of your application for MSc International Management, but a minimum GMAT score is not required.
-We do, however, recommend aiming for at least 600 overall.
+You are required to have a valid GMAT or GRE score as part of your application for MSc International Management.

 Should you be taking the test soon – best of luck!